-Question Anower Marka

-Question Answer Marks

-2(e) AGAINST equal opportunities legislation has changed practices in schools and ensured, through things such as the national curriculum and positive discrimination, that girls and boys have the same opportunities; many believe the feminist views to be out-dated as girls now outperform boys at every level of education; single sex schools can challenge feminist views as here there is only one sex - results for girls are typically better than for boys; positive female role models around the world have raised female aspirations and girls now grasp all the opportunities that education offers them to be successful; representations of males and females in textbooks have changed to show the more equal world that we now live in; more women are obtaining the highest positions in education, as senior leaders and headteachers - this motivates females to do well and encourages them to believe they can be successful; school - functionalists say that education is meritocratic therefore anyone can be successful as long as they work hard, gender is irrelevant; social class - this factor may be more important than gender according to Marxits in determining educational success e.g. elitism, private education, capital; ethnicity - this factor may be more important than gender in determining educational success e.g. institutional racism, labelling; other reasonable response.
+Question Answer Marks 2(e) AGAINST equal opportunities legislation has changed practices in schools and ensured, through things such as the national curriculum and positive discrimination, that girls and boys have the same opportunities; many believe the feminist views to be out-dated as girls now outperform boys at every level of education; single sex schools can challenge feminist views as here there is only one sex - results for girls are typically better than for boys; positive female role models around the world have raised female aspirations and girls now grasp all the opportunities that education offers them to be successful; representations of males and females in textbooks have changed to show the more equal world that we now live in; more women are obtaining the highest positions in education, as senior leaders and headteachers - this motivates females to do well and encourages them to believe they can be successful; school - functionalists say that education is meritocratic therefore anyone can be successful as long as they work hard, gender is irrelevant; social class - this factor may be more important than gender according to Marxists in determining educational success e.g. elitism, private education, capital; ethnicity - this factor may be more important than gender in determining educational success e.g. institutional racism, labelling; other reasonable response.
 Band 0 [0 marks] No creditworthy response.
-Band 2 [1-4 marks] Answers in this band may be vague and largely based on common sense showing limited knowledge of the extent to which the feminist view of education is accurate.
+Band 1 [1-4 marks] Answers in this band may be vague and largely based on common sense showing limited knowledge of the extent to which the feminist view of education is accurate.
 Use of sociological terms or concepts is very unlikely.
-Responses may be show points.
-Higher in the band (3-4 marks), expect one or two weak points.
-Higher in the band (3-4 marks), expect one or two weak points.
-Higher in the band (3-4 marks), expect one or two weak points.
-Higher in the band (3-4 marks),
+Responses may be short, undeveloped and one-sided. e.g. 'In some countries boys go to schools, not girls'.
+Lower in the band (1-2 marks), expect one or two weak points.
+Higher in the band (3-4 marks) candidates may offer more than two points or provide a weak definition of key terms, e.g. feminists believe society benefits men.
+Band 2 [5-8 marks] In this band candidates will show some basic knowledge of the extent to which the feminist view of education is accurate.
+Alternatively, they may offer an answer which is list-like in nature but there will be no real attempt to assess the issues raised by the question.
+There may be limited/some use of sociological terms or concepts.
+Responses may be underdeveloped and lack range.
+Answers may be simplistic and two-sided responses are unlikely e.g. 'Parents of boys may value their education more than girls and so prioritise sending them to school' etc. Lower in the band, the response will be rather narrow in the points covered and there will be little development.
+Higher in the band, more points will be covered and there will be limited development of some points.
+Alternatively, a list-like answer with little development covering both sides of the argument may score up to 8 marks.
+A one-sided answer cannot score higher than 8 marks.